Clinicians who need to submit data to MIPS

 If you participate in Advanced APMs, but don't meet the threshold, you may become a Partial QP.
 Partial QPs can choose if they want to participate in MIPS.

-CMS completed the first review in December 2017 by examining claims from September 1, 2016 through August 31, 2017.
-CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to program year 2018.
+CMS completed the first review in December 2018 by examining claims from October 1, 2017 through September 30, 2018.
+CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to program year 2019.

 Check if you are clinician who bills to Medicare and needs to submit data to MIPS by simply entering your National Provider Identifier (NPI) number into this tool.